Guide to moving to El Paso from San Antonio

 - Nature lovers – Mountain View and Via Hermosa

 In addition to this, you should get to know your new neighbors.
-As mentioned, there are almost 700,000 people living in this city.
+As mentioned, almost 700,000 people live in this city.
 This makes the city the 6th largest in Texas.
 As you might already know, most residents, over 80%, have Hispanic and Latin origins.
-For this reason, Spanish is the most spoken language together with English.
+For this reason, Spanish is the most spoken language along with English.
 You will find out that locals are extremely proud to be Texans.
 Even though El Paso is in a different time zone than the rest of the state, this still does not affect their pride.
+Before your local movers San Antonio arrive to pick up your boxes and transport your items to El Paso, pick the neighborhood that best suits your needs.

 Transportation and Education